vujcec/AIR-Project1-Task2/README.md

 ---

-Moment to “flip the switch” and show **before/after** behaviour with a proper Log4j patch.
+Moment to “flip the switch” and show before/after behaviour with a proper Log4j patch:

-Below is a *drop-in runbook* you can follow on your current VM to:

 1. Upgrade Log4j in `log4shell-vulnerable-app`
 2. Rebuild & restart the app